Electronic waste: Quantity

-A 2023 study discovered improper electronic waste disposal and recycling significantly contributes to greenhouse gas emissions, connecting electronic waste to recent global environmental problems.
-Electronic waste contains hazardous but also valuable and scarce materials.
-Up to 60 elements can be found in complex electronics.
-Concentration of metals within the electronic waste is generally higher than a typical ore, such as copper, aluminium, iron, gold, silver, and palladium.
-As of 2013, Apple has sold over 796 million iDevices (iPod, iPhone, iPad).
-Many cell phone companies make cell phones that are not made to last so that the consumer will purchase new phones.
-Companies give these products such short lifespans because they know that the consumer will want a new product and will buy it if they make it.
+A 2023 study found that improper disposal and recycling of electronic waste significantly contribute to greenhouse gas emissions, linking electronic waste to recent global environmental problems.

+A record 62 million tonnes (Mt) of e-waste was generated globally in 2022, an 82% increase from 2010, and the figure is projected to reach 82 million tonnes by 2030.
 In the United States, an estimated 70% of heavy metals in landfills comes from discarded electronics.

-While there is agreement that the number of discarded electronic devices is increasing, there is considerable disagreement about the relative risk (compared to automobile scrap, for example), and strong disagreement whether curtailing trade in used electronics will improve conditions, or make them worse.
+While there is agreement that the number of discarded electronic devices is increasing, there is considerable disagreement about the relative risk (compared to automobile scrap, for example), and strong disagreement about whether curtailing trade in used electronics will improve conditions or make them worse.
 According to an article in Motherboard, attempts to restrict the trade have driven reputable companies out of the supply chain, with unintended consequences.